Cornell-MAE-UG/fa25-portfolio-osharp21/_projects/2025-engineering-ethics-project.md

 This was also the week where definitional clarification became important, because words like “safety,” “transparency,” “compliance,” “accountability,” and “risk assessment” can be used in a narrow, self-protective way or in a broader, morally serious way.
 For instance, “safety” can mean “we met certification minimums,” but for the public it means “avoidable deaths were prevented,” and for regulators it should mean “risks were conservatively evaluated with realistic human factors.”
 Similarly, “compliance” can be treated as box-checking, or it can be treated as the baseline (not the endpoint) of ethical responsibility.
 A key takeaway for me was that ethical conflict often hides inside these definitions.
 If an organization uses the narrow version, it can convince itself it acted responsibly even when the broader duty of care was not satisfied.

-## Week 8: Ethical analysis and what a “resolution” would have required
+## Ethical analysis and what a “resolution” would have required

 The next step in the course procedure is conducting ethical analysis and proposing a resolution.
 Once we have the best available facts and clarified terms, what should have been done?